LauLlobet/Music-Free-Improvisation-Game/README.md

 6. Director presses the toggle in his app and the game can start.

-# Technical stuff for developers and directors
+# Technical stuff for developers

 Required in server/director phone:
 * Andoid phone, hotspot wifi capable.